nishanttotla/hugo-blog-skeleton/content/monthly-log/monthly-2016-05.md

 - [Project Include](http://projectinclude.org/) is a cool new initiative by some influential tech ladies to address diversity and inclusion in the tech industry, by creating an opt-in system of accountability for startups.
 The website also has some nice reading material that I'll gradually make my way through.

 - [One of my research projects](https://news.ycombinator.com/item?id=11650721) from my first year of grad school made it to the front page of Hacker News for a while on Saturday.
 It was unexpected, and probably not a big deal, but was cool since I haven't been there before.

-- [The Domestic Crusaders](http://www.bayareadrama.company/the-domestic-crusaders) was a play I watched on Saturday.
-This was Bay Area Drama Company's version of the original play by Wajahat Ali, focusing on the Muslim immigrant experience in post 9/11 America.

 - [Track the pulse of the US presidential race](https://blog.twitter.com/2016/track-the-pulse-of-the-us-presidential-race) [Twitter Blog] -- Twitter often makes really neat visualizations using tweet data.
 This one explores "how the Twitter buzz about each candidate has shifted week over week since September".
 Look [here](https://interactive.twitter.com/) for more!